robole/markdown-reference/markdown.md

 ### Easy to convert to HTML and other formats

-There a many different tools available to convert to HTML reliably.
-There is also a lot of support for conversion fo other formats such as PDF.
+There are many different tools available to convert markdown to HTML reliably.
+There is also a lot of support for conversion to other formats such as PDF and ePub.

 ### You can use any editor and on any platform